 are often handled in a similar manner.
 Often a Diagnosis From Dr. Badass

 - In Full Metal Panic?
 Fumoffu Sousuke describes the effects of the trap he set as it shows the coach who set them off with the symptoms.

-- This happens in Cerebus.
+- This happens in Cerebus the Aardvark.
 In this case, the main character was conning someone into believing they had a plague, so the symptoms were largely psychosomatic.

 - In a recent story from Cattivik our anti-hero spends the whole story suffering the infernal and disgusting symptoms of a virus as soon as the medic on television mentions them.
 He eventually tries to stop them by swallowing a whole truck of medicines, but it backfires horribly as the virus had exhausted his life cycle anyway.

 - In Dune, Feyde-Rautha is well known for describing the effects of the poisons he uses in the arena, though not on screen.